145

 12

 Jean Ferrat was a French singer-songwriter and poet.
 He specialized in singing poetry, particularly that of Louis Aragon.
-He had a left-wing sympathy that found its way into a few songs.

 11